Binot Paulmier de Gonneville

 Binot Paulmier, sieur de Gonneville, French navigator of the early 16th century, was widely believed in 17th and 18th century France to have been the discoverer of the Terra Australis.
-Currently, History books from Normandy, in France, teach that Binot Paulmier was a French-Norman navigator who arrived in what is now Southern Brazil in 1504.
+Some history books from the French region of Normandy have taught that de Gonneville arrived in what is now Southern Brazil in 1504.

 According to his published memories, in 1503 de Gonneville, challenging the Portuguese policy of mare clausum, sailed from Honfleur in Normandy with his crew and the help of two Portuguese pilots, heading for the East Indies.
 When he reached the Cape of Good Hope his ship L'Espoir (The Hope) was diverted to an unknown land by a storm.
 In 1505 he returned claiming to have discovered the "great Austral land," which he also called the "Indes Meridionales".
 According to de Gonneville, he had stayed six months in this idyllic place, where the inhabitants didn't have to work because of the riches.
 De Gonneville stated that this land was six weeks' sail east of the Cape of Good Hope.

 De Gonneville's tale was first mentioned only 160 years after it allegedly took place, in 1663, when Jean Paulmier de Courtonne, Canon of the Church of Saint-Pierre at Lisieux, a relative of de Gonneville's, published a book called Memoirs Concerning the Establishment of a Christian Mission in the Austral Land, in which he claimed to be the great-grandson of an "Indian" brought back to France by de Gonneville in 1505.

 De Courtonne's claims struck a chord at a time when French patriotism was offended at the success of the Dutch and the English in making new discoveries in the South Pacific.
 De Gonneville's tales were fomented as the basis of a French claim over these new lands.
 This belief grew in the 18th century and led to French expeditions such as those of Bouvet, Bougainville, and Kerguelen.